 Myrrh oil comes from the steam distillation of the red-brown resin of trees in the genus Commiphora.
 Because of its earthy, sweet aroma and luxurious properties, Myrrh oil uses include skin care and aromatic applications.
 Its calming, complex aroma brings a deeper sense of spirituality to practices such as yoga and meditation, and its moisturizing and cleansing properties have made it popular in high-end skin care and beauty products.

 Brief History: Myrrh is referenced throughout the Old and New Testaments of the Bible – in fact, it’s the most often mentioned aromatic substance in the Bible.
 It was used in embalming the Egyptian pharaohs, considered sacred by the Ancient Greeks, and has a long history of use in traditional Chinese medicine, African healing, as well as Indian Ayurvedic practices.
 The Arabian people believed it helped wrinkled, chapped, and cracked skin.
 Today, myrrh is widely used in oral hygiene products.

 Myrrh has an approximate ORAC of 3,193,813 (TE/L).
 TE/L is expressed as micromole Trolox equivalent per liter.

 As with frankincense, quality myrrh is difficult and painstaking to produce and in short supply.
-A great number of inferior grades are available that are not safe for consumption or external use Buyers are urged to take pains to insure they have obtained the highest grade.
+A great number of inferior grades are available.
+Buyers are urged to take pains to insure they have obtained the highest grade.
 See “The Therapeutic Grade Essential Oil Difference” for more information.

 Need a price?
 Click here to download the Pricelist